-Unit 2 Insolation: Controlling factors Heat Budget of the Planet Earth
+Unit 2 Insolation: Controlling factors

 - 2.1 Introduction

 - 2.2 Objectives

 - 2.3 Factors Controlling Insolation

-- 2.4 Heat Budget of the Planet Earth

-- 2.5 Conclusion
+- 2.4 Conclusion

-- 2.6 Summary
+- 2.5 Summary

-- 2.7 Key word
+- 2.6 Key word

-- 2.8 Model Questions
+- 2.7 Model Questions

-- 2.9 References
+- 2.8 References

 The source of energy is the Sun, which is made of hydrogen and helium.
 The core of the sun acts as huge nuclear reator and convert hydrogen into helium.
 In this process, huge quantities of energy are generated which is radiated in all direction in space through short waves.
 This is known as solar radiation.
 In this portion we came to know about such solar radiation, insolation and albedo.
 Energy transfer processes including radiation, conduction and connection, maintain a balanced through the heat budget at the earth's surface.